On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Gradient descent method with fixed-point arithmetic

 \subsection{A condition for the non-opposite sign property}

-Intuitively, it is desirable to have that the entries of $\bd^{(k)}$ have non-opposite signs to the corresponding entries of $\nabla f(\wt\bx^{(k)} )$, as this property implies that $\bd^{(k)}$ has a non-ascent direction.
-Taking a closer look at \eqref{eq:gd_fp} we see that $\boldsymbol{\sigma}_2^{(k)}$, which originates from a multiplication, can not result in an opposite sign.
-On the other hand, in view of \refeq{eq:eqmodel}, $\boldsymbol{\sigma}^{(k)}_{1}$ plays a significant role whenever one or some of the entries of the exact gradient verify $|\nabla f(\wt\bx^{(k)})_i|<\vert \sigma_{1,i}^{(k)}\vert$.
-In this case, GD may still update in a descent direction when $\nabla f (\bx^{(k)})^T\bd^{(k)}>0$; however, we cannot guarantee the monotonicity of the objective function values in general and, often, zigzag behavior is observed in the neighborhood of the optimal points.
+Intuitively, it is desirable to have that the entries of $\wt{\bd}^{(k)}$ have non-opposite signs to the corresponding entries of $\nabla f(\wt\bx^{(k)} )$, as this property implies that $\bx^{(k+1)}$ updates in a non-ascent direction.
+Taking a closer look at \eqref{eq:gd_fp} we see that $\bsigma_2^{(k)}$, resulting from a multiplication, can not result in an opposite sign.
+On the other hand, in view of \cref{eq:eqmodel}, $\bsigma^{(k)}_{1}$ plays a significant role when some of the entries of the exact gradient verify $|\nabla f(\wt\bx^{(k)})_i|<| \sigma_{1,i}^{(k)}|$.
+In this case, GD may still update in a descent direction, i.e., $\nabla f (\bx^{(k)})^T\wt{\bd}^{(k)}>0$; however, we cannot guarantee the monotonicity of the objective function values in general and, often, zigzag behavior is observed in the neighborhood of the optimal points.
+The influence of errors in evaluating the gradient function on the convergence of stochastic or inexact gradient descent has been extensively analyzed in many studies \citep{bertsekas2000gradient,schmidt2011convergence,nguyen2018does}.
+It has been shown that even using exact arithmetic for the other computations, the linear or sublinear convergence rate can be proven only up to a neighborhood of a stationary point, where the majority of the gradient components are small \citep{nguyen2018does}.